diamSystems/diamKER/README.md

 This Kernel is developed by diam Systems for use in diam Operating Systems such as, diamOS (Starting from diamOS Cruel Summer)

-//diamKER is currently in Alpha.
+diamKER is currently in Alpha.

 diamKER is based upon Linux so the build instructions and basic project file directories are the same.